betaglot/plantabeta/docs/dev/ToolDev.md

     - More simple shape than gloves which allows thicker material to be used on dorsal to protect
     - Easier to take off because there is more material to pinch and also less surface area for friction.
 The surfaces between fingers is removed.
 The ConvexHull of a PeaceSign.

+- Purlicue: the distance between one's forefinger and thumb when extended
     - Purlicue padding for SpadeSlide Grip

 - Do gloves need to be tight?